IPv4

 Selecting the right IPv4 block size is one of the most important decisions businesses must make when building or expanding their online infrastructure.
 Whether you run a hosting platform, VPN service, SaaS product, or enterprise network, your IP block directly affects routing, performance, scalability, and budget.
 However, many organizations struggle to determine whether they need a /24, /23, /22, or even larger block, and misunderstandings can lead to unnecessary costs or operational limitations.

 IPv4 Hub simplifies this process by guiding clients through each step to ensure they choose the block size that best matches their technical and business requirements.
-This article explains how IP block sizing works and the ways IPv4 Hub helps businesses select the right range.
+For a deeper technical overview, businesses can refer to the complete guide to IPv4 block sizes.

 Understanding IPv4 Block Sizes